THE BUDDHA ON GOD

 Although founded by the Buddha and its teachings are more organized, concrete and systematic, Buddhism, just as Hinduism, is a complex religion, which underwent profound changes after his death, resulting in the formation of many sects, sub-sects and regional versions, which made it even more complex.
 Some of them made a radical departure from the original teachings of the Buddha to the point of standing in their own light as independent religions.

 Were he alive, the Buddha would be surprised to hear about many traditions that rely upon his name to promote their teachings but show marked disregard for his original teachings, doctrinal matters and stand points.
 What binds them to Buddhism and keeps them in its fold is their adherence to the Four Noble Truths and the Eightfold Path.

-While scholar may keep arguing about the essential nature of Buddhism, it is the firm opinion of this writer that based upon the teachings of the Buddha, it is difficult to place Buddhism on the same footing as Hinduism or Christianity and consider it a theistic tradition.
+While scholars may keep arguing about the essential nature of Buddhism, it is the firm opinion of this writer that according to the teachings of the Buddha, it is difficult to place Buddhism on the same footing as Hinduism or Christianity and consider it a theistic tradition.
 It is theistic only in the sense that some of its sects (especially those of Mahayana) believe in a deity, the Buddha, who is not God but seem to possess some attributes of God.